MufaddalDiwan/MufaddalDiwan/README.md

 - 💻 Learning and building with **AI**, **Software**, and **web technologies**

 ## 🚀 What I'm Working On
-- Building out my **GitHub portfolio** with beginner-friendly tools and real-world problem solvers
+- Building out my **GitHub portfolio** with real-world problem solvers
-- Improving my **coding skills** and learning Git for version control
+- Improving my **coding skills** and learning Git version control

 ## 🎯 Goals
 - Break into tech through practical experience, not just theory